Supporting FT Faculty Research

-- Grants are open to full-time faculty working in any academic discipline.
+- Open to full-time faculty working in any academic discipline.

-- They are intended to lead, at minimum, to publication in a reputable peer-reviewed journal.
+- Intended to lead, at least, to publication in a reputable peer-reviewed journal.

-- Paluse Faculty Research Grants can be used to support a portion of a multi-phase research project, provided the project funded by the Paluse grant is clearly defined and the proposal makes a strong case for the likelihood of future external funding and publication.
+- Can be used to support a portion of a multi-phase research project, provided the project funded by the Paluse grant is clearly defined and the proposal makes a strong case for the likelihood of future external funding and publication.

 - Open to all full-time Duquesne faculty with continuing full-time faculty appointments.

 - Faculty are encouraged to pursue collaborative and cross-disciplinary research projects and to submit them for Paluse funding.

 - Recipients may teach no more than one summer course for supplementary pay during the summer they hold the grant.

 - Previous winners of Paluse Faculty Research Grants are welcome to apply.
 Proposals must demonstrate research outcomes from previous grants, and applications must show that the current proposal focuses on a new research project.

 - Preference will be given to applicants who have not received a Paluse Faculty Research Grant in the last two years.